-When Utrecht University was founded in 1636 it was given the Auditorium by the city.
-The University chose ‘Sol Iustitiae Illustra Nos’ (May the Sun of Righteousness Enlighten Us) as its motto and a sun (Sol) as its symbol.
-The University motto can be observed on the solar globe in Dom Square and in one of the sculptured reliefs on the University Hall’s facade.
+Utrecht University was founded in 1636 and was assigned the Aula.
+The university chose the aphorism Sol Iustitiae Illustra Nos (Sun of Justice Illuminates Us) and a sun (Sol) as its symbol.
+The motto can be found on the sun globe on Domplein and in one of the sculpted relics on the facade.

 In 1886, the university celebrated its 250th anniversary.
 The citizenry and the province decided to offer the university the University Hall.
 The new building had to meet the growing demand for spaces for teaching and academic ceremonies.
 Built between 1891-1894 in the Dutch Renaissance style under the master builders E. Gugel and F.J.
 Nieuwenhuis, the front of the University Hall was a gift from the residents of the city of Utrecht.

 In 1924, the complex was extended with a new Senate Hall, where many professorial portraits hang.

 In 1936, the university celebrated its 300th anniversary.
 To mark the occasion, former students donated globelins made by Willem van Konijnenberg and seven stained-glass windows made by Joep Nicolas, all of which have been given a place in the Auditorium/Aula.

 The University Hall became the subject of some controversy: should it be built in neo-Renaissance style or adapted to the Gothic style of the Dom Church?
 It ended up being neo-Renaissance but with a compromise: the building had to be further away from the church than originally intended.
 This resulted in University Hall's strange kink in its facade.